maxvu/arturo-query/README.md

 # arturo-query

 `arturo-query` is a parser for a simple, boolean-term full-text query syntax.
+It's intended to be both a preprocessor (e.g. to screen expensive queries) and augmentation (e.g. provide extra-search fields) for existing full-text stores.

 ## Features

 * Negation (`!`, `-` and `not`), disjunctive (`|`, `or`) and grouping (`()`) operators.
-* Logical refactoring toward disjunctionс-of-conjunctions.
+* Logical refactoring toward disjunction-of-conjunctions.

 ## Examples